Packet Capture Overview

 When troubleshooting problems on the network, it is important to try and isolate any hardware that is not handling traffic appropriately.
 Simultaneous packet captures on multiple ports are useful because they allow the user to see a more complete picture of how traffic is flowing.

-This article explains how to capture traffic simultaneously on multiple interfaces of a Meraki device, and how to analyze that traffic to detect potential issues
+Capturing Traffic on Multiple Interfaces explains how to capture traffic simultaneously on multiple interfaces of a Meraki device and how to analyze that traffic to detect potential issues.

 Intelligent Capture